draguleee/linktree/README.md

 # Changelog

+## :calendar: 08.09.2025
+* Made changes to the `styles.css` in order to support mobile responsiveness.

 ## :calendar: 04.09.2025
 * Created the following pages:
   * `aboutme.php`: displays info about the developer of the LinkTree app.